 Wild Camping at Yellowcraig Beach

 Locals from Edinburgh and beyond camp all the time at Yellowcraig Beach.
-There are four different “settings” to choose from.
-You can pitch your tent directly on the sand, in the sand dunes, in the grassy field between the dunes and the forest, or in the forest itself.
-My friend and I opted to stay in the sand dunes, just a few steps from the sand, but with a small buffer from the wind and a bit of privacy too.
+For years, people have been pitching their tents directly on the sand, in the sand dunes, in the grassy field between the dunes and the forest, or in the forest itself.
+In 2022, the local government asked that visitors only pitch their tent along the beach.
+Vanesa and I stayed in the sand dunes, just a few steps from the sand, giving a small buffer from the wind and a bit of privacy too.

 While it’s classified as wild camping at Yellowcraig Beach, it’s far more developed than most wild camping locations across Scotland.
 At the parking lot (known as a car park in the UK), there are bathrooms which are currently open from 10 a.m. to 6 p.m.
 There are also rangers routinely patrolling the beach to ensure everyone is following the rules of wild camping (see below) and keeping the beach clean.
 It only costs £2 ($2.60) per day to park at the parking lot between the hours of 8 a.m. and 6 p.m.
-If you’re planning to camp overnight, make sure you purchase another pass in the morning before 8 to avoid a fine.
+Due to current restrictions, overnight parking while wild camping is not permitted.